MRogalski96/FPM-app/README.md

 - MATLAB version - it contains a pack of MATLAB codes, which are used to open FPM app through MATLAB.
 These codes are open to be modified, to adjust _FPM app_ to a given set of preferences or to further improve it.
 - Executable version – it contains FPMAppInstaller_web.exe that installs FPMapp.exe along with all the necessary files and MATLAB Runtime that is required to run MATLAB standalone applications.

-# Documentation (not released yet)
+# Documentation
 To _FPM app_ is attached documentation that consists:
 - Description of _FPM app_ working overflow and all _FPM app_ windows
-- Methods used for the processing of FPM data
+- Methods used for processing the FPM data
 - Description of our innovations into the FPM processing path
 - A tips for modifying _FPM app_
 - Exemplary description of collecting and reconstructing FPM data process